jerrylususu/CS209A-Flight-Entertainment-System/README.md

 Group Members: Lu Zhirui, Zhou Ying, Li Zhao

 ## Acknowledgement
-Prof. Stephane, TA Leo, other students, Youtube, CSDN and other web resources.
+Prof. Stephane, TA Leo, other students, Youtube, CSDN, Stack Overflow and other web resources.
 Special Thanks to Al-assad @ Github for his/her project "Simple-Media-Player".
 [Link to Github]("https://github.com/Al-assad/Simple-Media-Player") We used some code from this project and it helped a lot.

 ## Highlightes